The NICE Process and What Happens in the Rest of the UK

 The HST route officially takes 39 weeks.
 However, there is often further delay around, for example, requests for further data or further consultations.
 If at the end of the appraisal process NICE does recommend that the drug is approved for reimbursement, then the NHS is mandated to provide funding within 90 days following the decision.

 The decision to reimburse the treatment Translarna for muscular dystrophy took 2 years from the time of regulatory approval by the EMA to a final decision by NICE to have the drug funded by the NHS.
+As for nusinersen, we are still waiting.

 What about the rest of the UK?

 In Scotland, the process for assessing new medicines is usually conducted by the Scottish Medicines Consortium, following a licence by the EMA.
+This has happened for nusinersen, with recent changes positive to the system.
+Read more here: SMC and nusinersen.

 Wales, Northern Ireland and the Isle of Man will often follow the guidance issued by NICE.